HolyUncleLi/HandPoseDetector/README.md

 # HandPoseDetector
-This is project about dynamic hand pose detect.
+This is a project about dynamic hand pose detect.